aixigo/PREvant/api/README.md

 - `none` (_default_): Companion is deployed without persistent storage.
 - `mount-declared-image-volumes`: Mounts the volume paths declared within the image, providing persistent storage for the companion.

-## Hooks
+## Deployment Hooks

-Hooks can be used to manipulate the deployment before handing it over to actual infrastructure and they are able to manipulate all service configurations once for any deployment REST API call.
+Deployment Hooks can be used to manipulate the deployment before handing it over to actual infrastructure and they are able to manipulate all service configurations once for any deployment REST API call.
 For example, based on the deployment's app name you can decide to reconfigure your services to use a different DBMS so that you are able to verify that your services work with different DBMSs.

 Technically, hooks are Javascript files that provide functions to modify all service configurations of a deployment.
 For example, add following section to your PREvant configuration.
-This configuration snippet enables the _deployemnt hook_ that will be used to modify the services' configurations.
+This configuration snippet enables the _deployment hook_ that will be used to modify the services' configurations.

 ```toml
 [hooks]